© Crown copyright 2016

 This is not a comprehensive list – you may have experience of other types of contract terms or business practices that mean residents or their families may not be getting a fair deal from their care or nursing home.

 Please note that if your concern is about the standard of care being provided by a care or nursing home (for example poor care) rather than a consumer protection issue, then instead of contacting the CMA you can use the links below to report those concerns to the appropriate regulatory body for care services (depending on the country where the care or nursing home is located).
 These are England (Care Quality Commission), Scotland (Care Inspectorate), Wales (Care and Social Services Inspectorate), Northern Ireland (Regulation & Quality Improvement Authority).
+Please note that if you have an unresolved complaint in England, you should contact the Local Government and Social Care Ombudsman.

 How can I report my concerns to the CMA?